Hckerx/ChessQD/README.md

 2. Download the latest release exe file or ELF file from the available assets(Note that since the exe is statically linked there's no need for the libraries mentioned above).

-4. Run the file from the bin directory or make sure that it has access to the subfolders font/ and gfx/
+4. Run the file from the bin directory or make sure that it has access to the subfolder res/

 ## Prerequisites Building